-Between 60 and 70 percent of people who have diabetes suffer from some form of neuropathy.
-A common and serious complication of diabetes, diabetic neuropathy affects your nerves, which are damaged as the result of uncontrolled blood sugar levels.
+According to researchers, 60 percent of people with diabetes suffer from some form of neuropathy.
+A common and serious complication of diabetes, neuropathy affects your nerves, which become damaged as the result of uncontrolled blood sugar levels.
+(1)

 Neuropathy isn’t a single condition, but rather a broad term to describe several types of nerve damage.
-The four most common types of neuropathy in people with diabetes are peripheral, autonomic, proximal, and focal neuropathy.
+The four most common types of neuropathy in people with diabetes are (3):

 Depending on the nerves affected, autonomic neuropathy is associated with serious complications, including:

 Proximal Neuropathy – Proximal neuropathy is less common than peripheral and autonomic.
 Also known as diabetic amyotrophy, this type of neuropathy most commonly affects older adults with type 2 diabetes.
 It typically occurs in the legs, hips, and thighs and affects just one side of the body.
 In severe cases, the resulting pain and loss of muscle tone makes mobility difficult.